 The current COVID-19 worldwide pandemic has presented substantial public health challenges and is affecting our employees, patients, physicians and other healthcare providers, communities and business operations, as well as the U.S. and global economies and financial markets.
 International and U.S. governmental authorities in impacted regions are taking actions in an effort to slow the spread of COVID-19, including issuing varying forms of "stay-at-home" orders, and restricting business functions outside of one's home.
 As a result of these limitations and reordering of priorities across the U.S. healthcare system, which have resulted in a reduction in patient flow, our test volumes began to decrease in the second half of March 2020.
-From March 15 through March 31 and during April as compared to the same period a year ago, we have experienced AVISE® CTD test volumes decreases of 12% and 56%, respectively.
+From March 15 through March 31 and during the second guarter of 2020 as compared to the same period a year ago, we have experienced AVISE® CTD test volumes decreases of 12% and 31%, respectively.
+In addition, we have experienced significant impacts from COVID-19 related restrictions in Florida, New York, California, New Jersey, Texas and Georgia when comparing the AVISE® CTD tests volumes in the first quarter of 2020 to the second quarter of 2020.
 We expect our test volumes to continue to be adversely affected by COVID-19 and we cannot predict when volumes will return to normal levels.
+However, from July 1 through July 24 as compared to the same period a year ago, we have experienced AVISE® CTD test volumes increase of approximately 2%.
+We have also experienced sequential monthly AVISE® CTD test volumes increases from April 2020 of approximately 45% in May 2020 and 52% in June 2020.
 In addition, we believe there are several other important factors that have impacted, and that we expect will impact our operating performance and results of operations, including shutdowns of our facilities and operations as well as those of our suppliers and courier services, disruptions to the supply chain of material needed for our tests, our sales and commercialization activities and our ability to receive specimens and perform or deliver the results from our tests, delays in reimbursement and coverage decisions from Medicare and third-party payors and in interactions with regulatory authorities, as well our inability to achieve volume-based pricing discounts with our key suppliers and absorb fixed laboratory expenses.
-In addition, we have experienced delays in patient enrollment for ongoing and planned clinical trials involving our tests.
+In addition, we have experienced delays in patient enrollment for ongoing and planned clinical studies involving our tests.
 We may also experience a decrease or potential halt in shipments of our testing products as our suppliers may be required to focus their resources to manufacture testing kits in response to the COVID-19 pandemic, which could in turn result in decreased gross margins.